Why Use Visual Aids on Your Walking Tours in Berlin?

 4. Visual aids enhance engagement

-Images Show historical photographs or illustrations to provide visual context.
+It can be shown historical photographs or illustrations to give some visual context.

 Posted